TryFetch/PutioKit/README.md

 ### A Swift framework for Put.io's API

 This project is currently a work in process but aims to be a feature complete wrapper for Put.io's API.
-It's derived from the framework of the same name used it [Fetch](https://github.com/TryFetch/Fetch).
+It's derived from the framework of the same name used by [Fetch](https://github.com/TryFetch/Fetch).

 ## Installation